How can it go wrong?

 By 2020, China plans to have all of its citizens ranked by a “social score” that acts like a credit score.

-Not only is this terrifying in itself, but they intend to use facial recognition to make it no longer an option whether you want to be ranked or not.
+Not only is this terrifying in itself, but they intend to use facial recognition to make it no longer an option whether or not you want to be ranked.
 And all that data?
 A lot of it is held by private companies.

 Your data, your face, and your score all held in power by a government and private industries.
 Don’t like it?
 Much like a credit score, that doesn’t really matter.
 Tough luck, bud.